Cognitive Behavioral Therapy (CBT)

 What is Cognitive Behavioral Therapy?

-While therapists in the Baltimore Therapy Group use a variety of empirically supported treatments including Interpersonal Process Therapy, Psychodynamic Psychotherapy, Dialectical Behavior Therapy and Emotion Focused Therapy to help clients overcome the struggles that bring them to therapy, three of our therapists specialize in Cognitive Behavioral Therapy or “CBT”.
-Meet David Essien, PsyD; Cassandra Ekstrom, LCSW-C; Jennifer McMillan, LCPC; Jessica Jones, LCSW-C; Craig Boas, LCSW-C and Andrea Castelhano, PsyD.
+While therapists in the Baltimore Therapy Group use a variety of empirically supported treatments including Interpersonal Process Therapy, Psychodynamic Psychotherapy, Dialectical Behavior Therapy, and Emotion Focused Therapy to help clients overcome the struggles that bring them to therapy, some of our therapists specialize in Cognitive Behavioral Therapy or “CBT”.
+Our team has extensive experience in providing mental health care and CBT, ensuring clients receive knowledgeable and trustworthy support.
+We offer counseling services that are personalized, supportive, and evidence-based to address a wide range of psychological and emotional challenges.
+Many therapists in Baltimore utilize an eclectic approach, combining techniques from various therapeutic modalities including CBT to best meet individual client needs.
+Meet Elise Swanekamp, LGPC; Cassandra Ekstrom, LCSW-C; Jennifer McMillan, LCPC; Jessica Jones, LCSW-C; Rachel Greenberg Larson, LCPC; and Andrea Castelhano, PsyD.

-David is a Cognitive Behavioral Therapist who uses Cognitive Behavioral Therapy to help clients overcome depression, anxiety, relationship difficulties, trauma, and addictions.
-He blends cognitive behavioral therapy with an interpersonal process approach.
-This means that he uses scientifically-proven CBT techniques while also keeping a warm, therapeutic relationship a priority.
+Elise is a Cognitive Behavioral Therapist who uses Cognitive Behavioral Therapy to help clients overcome anxiety, depression, and relationship difficulties.
+She supports clients in dealing with emotional and psychological challenges by providing effective strategies to manage stress, trauma, and life transitions.
+Through her CBT work, clients develop new skills such as journaling, relaxation exercises, and cognitive restructuring to better manage their mental health.
+Her approach is focused on fostering positive change, helping individuals improve their thoughts, behaviors, and overall emotional well-being.
+She blends cognitive behavioral therapy with an interpersonal process approach.
+This means that she uses scientifically-proven CBT techniques while also keeping a collaborative therapeutic relationship a priority.

 Cassandra Ekstrom, LCSW-C